T-7219/StormMatrix-Kanban/README.md

 For production deployment, we recommend using Kubernetes.
 Configuration files for Kubernetes deployment are available in the `k8s` directory.

+## 📋 Changelog

+Latest changes in version 0.9.0:

+- **📈 New Annual Dashboards**: Comprehensive diagnostics, business intelligence, and infrastructure monitoring
+- **🔒 Enhanced Two-Factor Authentication**: Support for multiple authentication methods
+- **🔄 SSO Integration**: Support for SAML, OAuth, and OIDC
+- **👥 Improved User Permissions**: Detailed role management and permission system
+- **⚡ Performance Optimizations**: Faster load times and improved user experience
+- **📱 UI Improvements**: More responsive interface and optimized mobile experience
+- **🔍 Enhanced Search Features**: Full-text search and saved filters
+- **🔌 New API Endpoints**: Extended API functionality and GraphQL support

+Full changelog is available in the [CHANGELOG.md](CHANGELOG.md) file.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👏 Acknowledgments

-- Thanks to all contributors who have helped build this project
+- Thanks to all contributors who helped build this project
-- Special thanks to the open source community for the amazing tools that made this possible
+- Special thanks to the open-source community for the amazing tools that made this possible

 ## 📞 Contact & Support

-- Create an [issue](https://github.com/T-7219/StormMatrix-Kanban/issues) for bug reports or feature requests
+- Create an [Issue](https://github.com/T-7219/StormMatrix-Kanban/issues) for bug reports or feature requests
 - Contact the team at support@stormmatrix.pro
 - Join our [Telegram Group](https://t.me/+Ck61P7EPXgY5ZGVi) for discussions: @stormmatrix_pro